Coronavirus Lawsuits And Claims Arising From The Pandemic

 Contact the attorneys at Strom Law Firm if you have been targeted or believe a competitor is making false claims regarding the coronavirus.

 Securities Lawsuits And Claims During The Coronavirus Pandemic

 During these uncertain times, some companies are alleged to have provided false and misleading statements in SEC filings.
 Providing such information can artificially raise the value of a company’s stocks, often leading to long term harm for the company.
 In addition, shareholders have alleged that their company executives engaged in misleading practices by purchasing large shares of their own company’s stock, to the detriment of the company purse, resulting in the company having insufficient cash and causing adverse impacts on the company, and its share price, during the current pandemic.

 Other companies have been alleged to have simply made false claims, overselling their products’ effectiveness, in public and private, leading to hundreds of millions of dollars in losses once the falsehood has been exposed.

-Every shareholder has standing to bring a lawsuit against a company suspected of a securities violation, and should exercise that right if necessary.
+Every shareholder has the standing to bring a lawsuit against a company suspected of a securities violation and should exercise that right if necessary.